kevinwo/Listy/README.md

 # Listy

-Listy is yet another to-do list app, and it does the most amazing things, like let you add lists and tasks – even delete them – and see what an app with multiple layers might look like.
+Listy is yet another multiplatform to-do list app, and it does the most amazing things, like let you add lists and tasks – even delete them – and see what an app with multiple layers might look like.
 Enjoy!

-## The Layers
+## Apps

-### Listy-iOS
+### Listy iOS

 This is the main iOS app target, consisting of list and edit views for lists and tasks.

+### Listy tvOS

+This is the main tvOS app target, consisting of list and edit views for lists and tasks.

+## Internal Frameworks

 ### ListyUI